 How To Make Orange Almond Cake

-You will find the recipe card with all ingredients, instructions and a nutritional breakdown below.
+You will find the recipe card with all ingredients, instructions and a nutritional breakdown in the recipe card below..
 Here are step-by-step photos to guide you along.

 Ideally, make this cake in a 22-23cm (8-9 inch cake pan but could also be made as a loaf or square cake)